LinkedSoftwareDependencies/Article-Reproducability/content/discussion.md

-This stresses the importance of reproducibility, and essentially mandates a detailed description of the executed experiment, all of the involved artefacts and actors, and the processing of the retrieved data.
+This stresses the importance of reproducibility, and essentially mandates a detailed description of the executed experiment, all of the involved artifacts and actors, and the processing of the retrieved data.

-[](#description-diagram) illustrates how this leads to a chain of provenance from the research article to the data and the experiment that generates it, as well as all aspects surrounding that experiment.
+In essence, this entails the complete chain of provenance illustrated in [](#description-diagram), that links the research article to the data and the experiment that generates it, as well as all aspects surrounding that experiment.

 <figure id="description-diagram">